cnrosu/AutoHelpDesk/README.md

 ## Quick start

+The toolkit is designed to run entirely from PowerShell—no installers required.
+The commands below assume you are running from the repository root in an elevated shell.

 ### One-button orchestration (AutoL1)

-Prefer a guided workflow? `AutoL1/Device-Report.ps1` wraps the two commands above: it creates a timestamped output folder (defaulting to `Desktop\DiagReports\<timestamp>`), runs the collectors, executes the analyzer, and opens the resulting HTML report.
+To generate the report, run `AutoL1/Device-Report.ps1`; it creates a timestamped output folder (defaulting to `Desktop\DiagReports\<timestamp>`), runs the collectors, executes the analyzer, and opens the resulting HTML report.
 Supply `-InputFolder` to reuse an existing collection.

 ## Repository layout